How to File a Noise Complaint Against Upstairs Neighbors (Step-by-Step)

 Consistency matters more than perfect formatting.

-Step 2: Collect objective measurements
+Step 2: Collect measurable details

 For each event, capture: